jinpeng-leeds/jinpeng-leeds.github.io/another-page5.md

 ---
 layout: default
 title: Evaluation Ways and Indicators
-description: “Visualizing the Motivation and Engagement Assessment, Questionnaire Goals”
+description: Visualising the Motivation and Engagement Assessment, Questionnaire Goals
 ---

 # The Comparison on Evaluation Ways between The Motivation and Engagement Wheel, Dimensions Estimation Framework, and Dimension Model of Citizens' Participation